MauroAndretta/WikiRag/README.md

 ### Performance of WikiRag with and without Web Search (Improved Prompt)

-The WikiRag system demonstrates improved performance when web search is used to expand the context for answering queries in addition with a more refined and precise template:

 - **Without Web Search**:
   - **Answer Similarity**: 0.7464
   - **Answer Correctness**: 0.2335